mtancret/mtancret.github.com/tardis.md

 Download
 --------
-The TARDIS runtime is [available](https://github.com/mtancret/recordreplay) for non-commercial purposes.
+The TARDIS runtime is [available on GitHub](https://github.com/mtancret/recordreplay) for non-commercial purposes.

 Publications
 ------------